BBEdit: Features

 BBEdit is designed for use by software developers and web designers.
 It has native support for many programming languages and custom modules can be created by users to support any language.
 BBEdit is not a word processor, meaning it does not have text formatting or page layout features.

 The application contains multi-file text searching capabilities including support for Perl-compatible regular expressions.
 BBEdit allows previewing and built-in validation of HTML markup and also provides prototypes for most HTML constructs that can be entered into a dialog box.
 It also includes FTP and SFTP tools and integrates with code management systems.
 BBEdit shows differences between file versions and allows for the merging of changes.
 Support for version control, including Git, Perforce, and Subversion is built in.

 A number of applications and developer tools provide direct support for using BBEdit as a third-party source-code editor.

 BBEdit supports the Open Scripting Architecture and can be scripted and recorded using AppleScript and other languages, as well as having the ability to execute AppleScripts itself.

 Language support

 BBEdit supports syntax highlighting for a wide variety of popular computer languages.
 As of version 10.1, these include: ANSI C, C++, CSS, Fortran 95, HTML, Java, JavaScript, JSP, Lasso, Object Pascal, Objective-C, Objective-C++, Perl, PHP, Python, Rez, Ruby, Setext, SQL (including Transact-SQL, PL/SQL, MySQL, and PostgreSQL), Tcl, TeX, UNIX shell scripts, XML, and YAML.
 BBEdit's SDK allows users to develop additional language modules.

-With the release of version 14.0, BBEdit offered support for the Language Server Protocol allowing users to employ their own programming language severs or to utilise preexisting servers.
+With the release of version 14.0, BBEdit offered support for the Language Server Protocol allowing users to employ their own programming language servers or to utilise preexisting servers.